 Northwards from Wisemans Bridge, the shore is initially rocky, becoming increasingly sandy on the approach to Amroth.
-To the south the shore is a mix of rocks, sand and rock-pools, with a substantial spring welling onto the beach just before Coppet Hall point.
+To the south the shore is a mix of rocks, sand and rock-pools, with an effusive spring issuing onto the beach just before Coppet Hall point.
 Dogs are allowed at all times.

 Facilities include toilets (near the bridge) and a small shop in a caravan site.
 The Wisemans Bridge Inn has outdoor seating with views over Saundersfoot Bay.